 - Install an automatic fire alarm system for the entire project mostly on occupation, provide 2No.
-30m hose reels on each floor and provide for adequate fire reserve water storage tanks with an automatic booster pump for hose reel and 4No.
+30m hose reels and provide for adequate fire reserve water storage tanks with an automatic booster pump for hose reel and 4No.
 9kgs water fire extinguisher.
-Provide 3No. powder or carbon dioxide extinguishers on the basement/ground floors (for the parking) - Provide appropriate Fire Hydrant Ring main with suitable outlet points. - All installation to follow Nairobi City County Government Fire Masters requirements approval. - Conduct regular firefighting drills/simulations to sensitize workers/residents and adapt an emergency response plan for the entire project during occupational phase. - Ensure that all firefighting equipment are strategically positioned, regularly maintained and serviced. - Provide fire hazard signs such as 'No Smoking' signs, Direction to exit in case of any fire incidence and emergence contact numbers should be provided as well as the assembly points.
+Provide 3No. powder or carbon dioxide extinguishers on the ground floor (for the parking) - Provide appropriate Fire Hydrant Ring main with suitable outlet points. - All installation to follow Kiambu County Government Fire Masters requirements approval. - Conduct regular firefighting drills/simulations to sensitize workers/residents and adapt an emergency response plan for the entire project during occupational phase.

+- Ensure that all firefighting equipment are strategically positioned, regularly maintained and serviced. - Provide fire hazard signs such as 'No Smoking' signs, Direction to exit in case of any fire incidence and emergence contact numbers should be provided as well as the assembly points.